 Analytical: This type of dashboard is engineered to provide detailed data analyses pertaining to data trends (the what, the why, the how).
 Analytical dashboard solutions place a particular emphasis on measuring data variables in relation to time (week, month, year, etc.).
-An example would be to conduct an analysis of supplychain management, together with product sales, over a designated period of time in order to determine what trends, mutually dependent factors and potential strategic consequences exist (if any).
-A great analogy for analytical BI dashboards would be that of a general medical practitioner.
+An example would be to conduct an analysis of supply chain management, together with product sales, over a designated period of time in order to determine what trends, mutually dependent factors, and potential strategic consequences exist (if any).
+A great analogy for analytical dashboards would be that of a general medical practitioner.
 He or she may not be an expert in one specific medical field, but they can effectively monitor the overall health of the body by comparing current symptoms to what would be an ideal state of health.
 This is exactly the role of analytical dashboards.
 As analytical dashboards take into account a multitude of different measurables for the purposes of aligning goals with performance, they have a tendency to be complex and highly focused.

 While its forms vary, the inherent nature of clutter will likely always remain the same… it will occupy cognitive space within the mind of the audience, and yet, simultaneously fail to have any substantive or beneficial impact.
-Not only will BI dashboard clutter fail to have a positive impact on an audience, it will create the appearance that data is more complex than its true nature… To avoid clutter, you must identify clutter.
+Not only will clutter fail to have a positive impact on an audience, but it will also create the appearance that data is more complex than its true nature… To avoid clutter, you must identify clutter.
 A great guide to identifying the characteristics and forms of clutter is the Gestalt Principles of Visual Perception.
-These six principles (discussed below) were defined by the Gestalt School of Psychology as the main principles outlining basic human interaction and order creation within the context of visual (i.e., data) stimulation.
+These six principles (discussed below) were defined by the Gestalt school of Psychology as the main principles outlining basic human interaction and order creation within the context of visual (i.e., data) stimulation.
 Let’s briefly take a look at each principle.

 Proximity: The principle of proximity dictates that we tend to group elements together based on their location or “proximity.”
 This principle allows for the manipulation of perception through well placed and cleanly grouped data.

 Similarity: The principle of similarity dictates that we are likely to group comparable elements together.
-This essentially means that from the visual perspective of the audience, similar colors, shapes and fonts are expected to be grouped together.
+This essentially means that from the visual perspective of the audience, similar colors, shapes, and fonts are expected to be grouped together.
 When applied to client communications, this principle can assist with the removal of unnecessary data elements.

 Closure: The principle of closure refers to our propensity to “close the gap” and create complete elements.
 This concept applies even when portions of shapes and figures are missing.